DevD4v3/DevD4v3/README.md

 - 1800+ commits
 - 52 private releases
 - 600+ issues closed
-- PC and mobile with shared codebase
+- Cross-platform architecture with a shared codebase for PC and mobile

 ## My open source projects